chocolate-doom/chocolate-doom/README.md

  * An optimization inherited from MBF has been fixed which led to sprites not being rendered on the lowest possible floor (thanks @retro65).
  * Only non-sky flats are now checked for the swirling effect.
  * Crushed non-bleeding monsters are not removed off the map anymore, their sprites are replaced with the invisible SPR_TNT1 instead (thanks ZeroMaster010 and sorry for the desyncing demo).
+ * Sigil is not auto-loaded anymore with the Freedoom Phase 1 IWAD, since Sigil's own texture definitions may clash with the ones from Freedoom (thanks @Some1NamedNate).
+ * A brightmap definition for an animated flat sequence in HacX has been fixed.
+ * Some fixes to the "--enable-truecolor" configure option have been implemented (i.e. the --disable-truecolor option, the rendering of the status bar bezel, fuzzy column drawing and the translucency factor - thanks xttl).
+ * Window height adjustment when changing window size has been brought back at the cost of the window shrinking when repeatedly changing the widescreen option.
+ * Parts of the status bar being visible during the initial wipe in widescreen mode has been fixed (thanks xttl).

 **Crispy Heretic**

  * The level restart key now restarts the current demo recording from the map it was started, but under a new name (thanks @thom-wye).
  * Demo file names may now have arbitrary length (inherited from Chocolate Doom, also applied to the Hexen sources).
  * The demo file size limit has been removed (also applied to the Hexen and Strife sources).
+ * The top border not always being drawn correctly in hires mode for all reduced screen sizes has been fixed (thanks @xttl).

 **Known Issues**